SoftMatterLab24/fireants/README.md

 This repository contains the necessary workflow to analyze the rigidity of arbitrarily generated networks, and includes extra scripts used to visuallize results in [Ovitio](https://www.ovito.org/) .

 ## To Do
-- [ ] Aidan: document cython ... see [Formatting Syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to see how to write text in the README
+- [ ] Aidan: document your cython scripts ... see [Formatting Syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to see how to write text in the README
 - [ ] Aidan: upload python clusterproc scripts
-- [ ] Aidan: download preproc scripts and do a test of the workflow with your clusterproc scripts [number of frames: 30; number of networks: 2]
+- [ ] Aidan: download preproc scripts and do a test of the workflow with your clusterproc scripts [number of frames: 30; number of networks: 2] I added a video to the video folder for you to use
 - [ ] Zach: add ovitio instructions

 ## Directory Content